 PFA Tips: The Art of Being Social

-By Nikki Stewart, MA BCBA, Director of Social Beginnings
+By Nikki Stewart, MA BCBA, Director of Verbal Beginnings

 As parents, we recognize the importance of socializing our children.
 We understand the necessity of group learning and successful playdates.
 We hope our children are able to strengthen some of their acquaintance relationships into true friendships.
 Friendship building is a process.

 In the book Socially Curious and Curiously Social, Michelle Garcia Winner refers to the friendship building process as a Friendship Pyramid.
 At the base of the pyramid is the friendly level.
 It is the most basic level of a greeting.
 It is the quick small talk in the hallway; it’s the short greetings you deliver in the morning; it can be simple non-verbal communication exchanged by connecting eyes and giving someone a smile.

 The next level is an acquaintance.
 These are the people you are in class with, work with, or ride the bus with.
 You may have short conversations with this person on a regular basis.
 However, these conversations only occur at the location in which you always see this person.
 The meeting is not pre-arranged or planned.
 If you are interested in getting to know someone better, you should seek out conversations.
 Though discussions, you may find you have similar interests.